clg-admin/JAM-LTS/docs/6_terrestrial_ecosystems/1_entradas.rst

 Cost and Benefit Data
 ===================================

- **Table 12** provides detailed information on the various data points used to assess the economic and environmental impacts of forest management, reforestation, and conservation activities.
+ **Table 14** provides detailed information on the various data points used to assess the economic and environmental impacts of forest management, reforestation, and conservation activities.
 This information serves as a foundation for evaluating the cost-effectiveness and broader implications of implementing Jamaica’s long-term forest sector strategies.

-.. list-table:: **Table 12.
-Data Points and Sources**
+.. list-table:: **Table 14.** Data Points and Sources
    :widths: 40 60
    :header-rows: 1